Back to all posts

 This all adds up to more confident project proposals, accurate timescales, and - crucially - far happier customers.

-In the same way that resource planning can help you ensure you don’t overcommit your team, it can also help surface if you have any additional capacity that’s currently flying under the radar.
+In the same way that resource planning can help ensure you don’t overcommit your team, it can also surface if you have any additional capacity that’s currently flying under the radar.

 It goes without saying that underutilized resources represent a missed opportunity to generate more revenue.

-Resource planning can help you identify ahead of time if you are going to have underutilized resources, so that you can take corrective action - such as bidding for additional work, so that these resources can be spending more of their time on billable work, rather than being sat on the bench.
+Resource planning shows you ahead of time if you are going to have underutilized resources.
+This forward-looking visibility makes it easier to take corrective action – such as bidding for additional work, so that these resources can spend more of their time on billable work, rather than sitting on the bench.

 Here’s an example: when Emily Lykins, Managing Director of Anatta Design, started doing resource planning with Runn, she discovered that she could identify where her team had some additional capacity - and turn this potential financial loss into a commercial opportunity.